-Part of the problem is that digital cameras are getting better.
-But this means that the image file sizes can be very large.
-Recently, one viewer wanted to upload her images to a photo contest, but the site restricted the file size to 5mb per image.
-She wanted to know if there was a way to get her photo size reduced so she could submit her entries.
+Recently, one reader wanted to upload her images to an online photo contest, but the website restricted the file size to 5MB per image.
+She wanted to know how to reduce the photo file size so she could submit her entries.
 A similar issue happens when people want to use suggested image sizes to upload to social media sites.

-- Use a compression routine to remove extra data.
+- Use an image compression routine to remove extra data, including EXIF data.

 When looking at these services, I had some requirements in mind.